GnarvelousOne/covid19/README.md

 For python 3, also requires Beautiful Soup python module

 This app scrapes three pieces of data from worldometer.info:  US COVID19 cases, deaths, and recoveries.
-It adds a timestampto each one, prints it to the terminal, and writes each entry to log.txt, deliminated with semi-colons.
+It adds a timestamp to each one, prints it to the terminal, and writes each entry to log.txt, deliminated with semi-colons.
 A simple tkinter design displays each statistic and a button to update it, along with the current timestamp and time passed since last check.
 The app also adds